Coronavirus FAQ – incoming exchange students

 Is it safe to stay in a corridor room?
 How do you ensure that no student in the corridor has the virus?

 As in all places where you are around other people, we recommend social distancing for as long as the virus continues to spead.
 This applies both when you live in a corridor and anywhere else where people may gather.
 Anyone who has any symptoms, such as a cold, a fever or a cough, should self-quarantine, regardless of their living arrangements.

 What happens if I change my mind and no longer want to have the LU Accommodation (LUAcc) room that I have applied for?
 Can I get my deposit of SEK 2000 back?

 Even if you have accepted a room offer and paid the deposit, you can change your mind and get the deposit back, as long as you inform LU Accommodation at the latest on the day before the start of the contract.
-For the autumn semester this means that you need to inform LU Accommodation by 9 August.

 It is important that you apply for accommodation, accept your offer – if you get one – and pay the required deposit.
 However, please remember to inform LU Accommodation as soon as possible if your plans have changed.

 When it comes to other landlords, other regulations may apply.